Directed by Andrey Zvyagintsev.

 Other interiors, constructed in studio.

-We did a number of interiors, such as morgue, in abandoned sewing plant.
+Some more interiors were a part of the town, like morgue and office.
+We did them in an abandoned sewing plant.
 Constructed in the middle of the 19th century it combined the industrial scale with decorative ideas of that time.

-In our mind the house was a watermill in the past, deserted long ago.
-The stream, feeding it, has dried up.
-The movement of heroes from the city to the house woke up forgotten feelings in them the.
+In our minds, the house had been a watermill in the past, deserted long ago.
+The stream feeding it had dried up.
+The heroes, coming from the city to the house felt forgotten feelings welling up in their hearts.

 Director Andrey Zvyagintsev